YairHalberstadt/Blog/2018-07-20-Mitigating-the-Cost-of-Abstractions-pt4.md

 ---
 Title: Mitigating the Cost of Abstractions pt4.
-Benchmarking Caches in loops
+Benchmarking Caches in Loops
 ---

 ### Mitigating the Cost of Abstractions pt4.
-Benchmarking Caches in loops
+Benchmarking Caches in Loops

 Consider the 4 following Add functions: